Average Registered Nurse Salary in Scranton

 In Scranton, where 77,000 residents navigate one of America's more affordable housing markets, where homeownership is within reach for most working families, registered nurse salary is another line item worth understanding.
 The data shows costs runs slightly cheaper here than in the typical American city — about 8% below average, placing Scranton near the national midpoint for this category.
 Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.
 Here's what that means in practical terms.

 The Scranton metro tells a specific economic story.
 World-class museums, restaurants, and universities within a short commute — if you don't mind the price of admission.
 On the housing front, this is one of America's more affordable housing markets, where homeownership is within reach for most working families.
-For compensation in registered nurse roles, the practical upshot is a more relaxed labor market where service providers compete on price as much as reputation.
+For compensation in registered nurse roles, the practical upshot is a more relaxed labor market where businesses compete on price as much as reputation.
 That local reality is more useful than any national statistic.

 What Matters Most